coverclock/com-diag-hazer/README.md

            -r          Reverse use of standard output and standard error.
            -s          Use XON/XOFF for DEVICE.
            -t SECONDS  Expire GNSS data after SECONDS seconds.
+           -u          Note unknown NMEA or UBX on standard error.
            -v          Display verbose output on standard error.

 # Dependencies